 The psychology major is one of the traditional liberal studies majors within liberal arts colleges.
-Combined with the strong liberal studies curriculum at A-B, the psychology major is well suited for allowing students to discover their own interests and talents.
+Combined with the strong liberal studies curriculum at AB, the psychology major is well suited for allowing students to discover their own interests and talents.
 Coursework within the major provides a basic foundation of knowledge, develops conceptual and analytic skills, encourages independent thinking and analysis of human systems and behavior, and emphasizes research experience through a sequence of courses supporting a senior research project.

 Students are encouraged to obtain experience working in field placements as part of their programs of study.
 Many counseling or clinical graduate programs in psychology use students’ experience in field placements as criteria for selection or view them as indicators of students’ suitability and commitment to the profession.
-From our point of view, filed placements are an important means to integrate information and activity in the classroom, and to bring relevance to a student’s program of study and understanding of the practical aspects of the profession.
+From our point of view, field placements are an important means to integrate information and activity in the classroom and to bring relevance to a student’s program of study and understanding of the practical aspects of the profession.
 Students can begin to develop a specialty by working with specific populations and certain social service systems.

 Opportunities for Graduates

-The objective of the psychology program is to prepare students to successfully enter and complete graduate school or to work in the social service field as bachelors level service providers.
+The objective of the psychology program is to prepare students to enter and complete graduate school successfully or to work in the social service field as bachelor’s level service providers.
 Most graduates aspire to enter graduate programs in clinical or counseling psychology and to become licensed professional psychologists.
 However, teaching and research at the college level and higher education administration are attractive options.
-Employment opportunities exist in mental health agencies, correctional facilities, psychiatric hospitals, juvenile facilities, and community programs as mental health case-managers, correctional counselors, psychiatric/psychology assistants, parole/probation officers and children’s case-managers.
+Employment opportunities exist in mental health agencies, correctional facilities, psychiatric hospitals, juvenile facilities, and community programs as mental health case-managers, correctional counselors, psychiatric/psychology assistants, parole/probation officers, and children’s case-managers.